-- 6.8.116 115 The Council's long-term waste management business plan sets out the vision, objectives, and activities for waste management up to 2025.
+- 6.8.1157.119 The Council's long-term waste management business plan sets out the vision, objectives, and activities for waste management up to 2025.
 It continues the work of the Waste Management Collaboration Project to create a greater opportunity for recycling household waste.
-As part of the Tomorrow's Valley consortium of local authorities the Council has signed for a period of 25 years from the 1st April 2016 to treat residual waste at the Viridor Trident Park energy from waste facility in Cardiff. - 6.8.117 116 The need for further waste facilities will be informed by Welsh Government's waste management goals set out in 'Towards Zero Waste One Wales: One Planet' (June 2010) the overarching waste strategy document for Wales and the Collections, Infrastructure and Market Sector Plan (July 2012).
-It is difficult to accurately predict future needs for the disposal of waste and recovery of mixed municipal waste, and accordingly, annual monitoring at a regional level is necessary in order to identify whether:

-- sufficient landfill capacity is being maintained; - sufficient treatment capacity for the recovery of mixed municipal waste is coming forward; - the spatial pattern of provision is appropriate to fulfil identified needs; and - any further action is needed by local planning authorities to address unforeseen issues. - 6.8.118 117 The latest Waste Planning Monitoring Report for South East Wales (2016)74 concludes there is no further need for landfill capacity within the South-East Wales region and proposals for further residual waste treatment should be carefully assessed to ensure that the facility would not result in overprovision. - 6.8.119 118 In terms of waste, the plan's role is twofold.
-In a manner that follows the waste hierarchy established in national policy (which seeks to maximise the reduction of waste in the first place and thereafter reusing, recovering and recycling options before the disposal of waste material is considered) the Plan must: - Support sustainable collection and recycling methods for Municipal Waste by maintaining and improving an integrated network of facilities in the County Borough. - 2.
-Facilitate an integrated network of commercial and industrial sustainable waste management facilities consistent with the needs of the South-East Wales area.
+As part of the Tomorrow's Valley consortium of local authorities the Council has signed for a period of 25 years from the 1st April 2016 to treat residual waste at the Viridor Trident Park energy from waste facility in Cardiff. - 6.8.1167.120 The need for further waste facilities will be informed by Welsh Government's waste management goals set out in 'Towards Zero Waste One Wales: One Planet' (June 2010) the overarching waste strategy document for Wales and the Collections, Infrastructure and Market Sector Plan (July 2012).
+It is difficult to accurately predict future needs for the disposal of waste and recovery of mixed municipal waste, and accordingly, annual monitoring at a regional level is necessary in order to identify whether: - sufficient landfill capacity is being maintained; - sufficient treatment capacity for the recovery of mixed municipal waste is coming forward; - the spatial pattern of provision is appropriate to fulfil identified needs; and - any further action is needed by local planning authorities to address unforeseen issues. - 6.8.1177.121 The latest Waste Planning Monitoring Report for South East Wales (2016)82 concludes there is no further need for landfill capacity within the South-East Wales region and proposals for further residual waste treatment should be carefully assessed to ensure that the facility would not result in overprovision.